lechnerc77/azd-compatibility-azure-function/README.md

 param principalId string = ''
 ```

-In addition, we define the secret name for the Blob Storage access here:
+For our project we define the secret name for the Blob Storage access as variable here:

 ```bicep
 var blobStorageSecretName = 'BLOB-CONNECTION-STRING'